IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/archived/README - Copy.md

     ![](./images/media/image55.png)

     Note that by using “Table” mode the classes can have labels.
-When the AI engine recognizes a class as a “Utility” class, it automatically displays on the Workbench UI the “Utility” label on the “Table” mode.
+When the AI engine recognizes a class as a “Utility” class, it automatically displays on the Workbench UI the “Utility” label on the “Table” mode and places it on a "Utility" group.
 A Utility class defines a set of methods that perform common tasks.
+Utility classes mostly have incoming method calls from other classes in the application.
+They might also have, or alternatively have, mostly static member fields and methods, and various other characteristics.

 2. If you explored other views, return to the “**Business Logic”** view in “**Graph**” Mode

     ![Graphical user interface, diagram, application, Teams Description automatically generated](./images/media/image53_b.png)

-    It is important to notice that the same class labeled as “Utility” on the “Table” mode appears in “Graph” mode as diamond-shaped.
+    It is important to notice that the same class labeled as “Utility” on the “Table” mode appears in “Graph” mode as diamond-shaped inside a specific group called "Utility".

-3. From the Business Logic view, notice that there are two **partitions** created.
+3. From the Business Logic view, notice that there are three **partitions** created.
 It could be cases where one special partition for “**Unobserved**” classes is created as well.